One of the most common questions I get is, what’s the difference between Power Query and Power Pivot and when should I

 Power Pivot is available in Excel 2010 or Excel 2013/2016 Office Professional Plus, in the standalone edition of Excel 2013/2016 and all versions of Excel 2019 onward and Office 365.

-Power Pivot is not available for the Mac.
+Power Pivot is not available for the Mac and has limited functionality in Excel Online.

 Get Power Pivot

 For Excel 2010 Professional Plus/ProPlus users you can download the free Power Pivot add-in here from Microsoft.

-For Excel 2013 onwards, if your version of Excel comes with Power Pivot then it will already be installed, you just need to enable it.
+For Excel 2013 and 2016, if your version of Excel comes with Power Pivot then it will already be installed, you just need to enable it.

 To check if your Excel 2013 or 2016 version has Power Pivot go to the File tab > Options > Add-ins > In the ‘Manage’ drop down list choose ‘COM Add-ins’ > click Go.